Steaton/authentication-api/README.md

 - Exceptions use a rest architecture with the appropriate HttpStatus code
 - Passwords are encoded before being placed in the database
 - Input validation is done simply, only using JSR-303 annotations
-- No passwords or secrets should be hard-coded or checked into Git
+- No passwords or secrets should be hard-coded
+- A separarate keystore is used to hold the key for generating the JWT signature

 ToDo: